marimeireles/marimeireles/README.md

 _"We are not studying in order to know what virtue is, but to become good, for otherwise there would be no profit in it." - Aristotle_

 _"Moloch whose fate is a cloud of sexless hydrogen!
 Moloch whose name is the Mind!"_ - Ginsberg

+_"Computer science is no more about computers than astronomy is about telescopes."_ - Dijkstra